The Arc Reacts to Baltimore Ravens Quarterback Using R-Word in Super Bowl Press Conference

 “All eyes are on the players competing in this weekend’s Super Bowl, and unfortunately, while under this media microscope, Joe Flacco used a hurtful word to people with disabilities.
 After Super Bowl XLVII is in the history books, The Arc would welcome Mr. Flacco in the national dialogue about why this word is offensive to people with disabilities and what fans can do to help us remove the word from our society,” said Peter Berns, CEO of The Arc.

-The Arc is a part of the “Spread the Word to End the Word” campaign along with other organizations to raise awareness of the effects of the “r-word”.
+The Arc is a part of the “Spread the Word to End the Word” campaign along with other organizations to raise awareness of the effects of the “R-word.”
 The Arc has also been involved in efforts to remove the word from federal health, education and labor statutes, supporting Rosa’s Law in 2010.
 And just this week, the Social Security Administration announced its intent to remove the word from its work.

-One Step Closer to Erasing the R-word
+After Rosa’s Law, One Step Closer to Erasing the “R-Word”

 This week marks a great victory for disability advocates across the country.
-The Social Security Administration’s (SSA) announcement of its proposal to stop using the term “mental retardation” and start using “intellectual disability” in its official Listing of Impairments and other regulations, is a victory larger than it may seem to many.
+The Social Security Administration’s (SSA) announcement of its proposal to stop using the term “mental retardation” and start using “intellectual disability” in its official Listing of Impairments and other regulations is a victory larger than it may seem to many.
 This decision brings us one step closer to a world free of the R-word.

 Just think, this victory comes just over two years after President Obama signed Rosa’s Law, which substituted the stigmatizing word with the terms “intellectual disability” and “individual with an intellectual disability” in federal health, education, and labor policy statutes.
 Some might think two years is a long time, but the thousands of advocates like me who have spent decades working in the disability policy field know that change like this doesn’t come quickly or easily.